Course Descriptions

 Symphonic Band and Concert Choir[edit]

 This option is designed specifically for those students who would like to continue to develop both instrumental and vocal skills.
 These selected students will alternate between choir and band rehearsals, which meet during the same block of the day.
 Students are expected to practice the material for both classes on their own time in addition to practice with the groups during rehearsals.
 Attendance at all performances, such as on-campus concerts and the league festivals, is mandatory.
+Only two semesters credit are available for this undertaking.

 Prerequisite: Band and choir directors’ approval.